maryal01/ProxyServer/README.md

 ## Module 4 Content filtering firewall.
  (Sang Woo Kim)
-	- Filter based on file extensions, file types, phrases
+	- Filter images that are not "clean"
 	- Filter content for pop-ups and other

 ## Module 5 Limiting Bandwidth (Sang Woo Kim)